The 12 Best Ski Resorts in Japan 2022

 One of the most notable points about Shiga Kogen Mountain Resort is that lodging is abundant in the area so you can stay for multiple nights and enjoy winter sports to your heart’s content.

 However, there are not very many restaurants and bars.
-Due to the lack of tourists that visit Shiga Kogen Mountain Resort, You may also have difficulties finding employees that speak English.
+Due to the lack of tourists that visit Shiga Kogen Mountain Resort, You may also have difficulties finding employees who speak English.

 Places to stay